Surrounded (web series): History

 A later episode titled "1 Republican vs. 25 Kamala Harris Voters" featured Ben Shapiro, who debated topics such as DEI initiatives, the Gaza war, benefits for asylum seekers, Trump's apparent non-committal to a peaceful transfer of power, and the January 6 United States Capitol attack.
 In the episode, Shapiro is confronted by a transgender man named Shane who asks about his views on transgender rights and abortion.
 Shane explained his history as a transgender man, and Shapiro refused to acknowledge his gender.
 According to PinkNews, Shapiro became flustered at Shane's question about why he should not live American freedoms as a man, adding that he was using Shapiro's own tactics against him.
 After four and a half minutes, Shane was voted out of the debate and refused to shake Shapiro's hand.
-Footage of this portion of the episode gained popularity on TikTok and X, where people voiced agreement with Shane, including Alejandra Caraballo.
+Footage of this portion of the episode gained popularity on TikTok and X, where people voiced agreement with Shane, including civil rights attorney and transgender rights activist Alejandra Caraballo.
 At the end of filming, Shapiro referred to the process as "fun" and complimented some of the people he debated.
 This episode was the fifth-most watched YouTube video related to the 2024 United States presidential election, getting 5.1 million views.

 Other videos were published featuring similar debates, including one which is a police officer debates several criminals.
 Vulture described the website as "the studio's most head-turning effort for politically explosive bookings," as they had gotten political commentators such as Shapiro, Michael Knowles, and Lila Rose.
-At one point, Jubilee Media talked to both Trump's and Harris' presidential to have them on Surrounded, but neither ended up being on the show.
+At one point, Jubilee Media talked to both Trump's and Harris' presidential campaigns to have them on Surrounded, but neither ended up being on the show.

 Former United States Secretary of Transportation Pete Buttigieg was featured in an episode in which he debated undecided voters, urging his debaters to vote for Harris as opposed to Trump.
 He answered various questions from his debaters in an attempt to demonstrate that Harris was the best option for President of the United States.
 Buttigieg was able to convince some of his debaters to vote.